rainlanguage/rain-sdk/docs/markdown/rain-sdk.gatednft.transferfrom.md

 Transfers `tokenId` token from `from` to `to`<!-- -->.

-WARNING: Usage of this method is discouraged, use {<!-- -->safeTransferFrom<!-- -->} whenever possible.
+WARNING: Usage of this method is discouraged, use `safeTransferFrom()` whenever possible.

 Requirements: